Get materials via the MIT Libraries

 Search by title, author, standard number or keywords.

-- Available items will display the Library and collection they are in, their call number and availability.
+On the item record, available items will display the library and collection they are in, with call number and availability.

 - To consult the item or get it yourself to check out, note the call number and go to that location.

-- Note: Eligible users (faculty, researchers and users who have requested a mobility accommodation), in addition to campus library locations will also see the option for “MIT office address” to have the item sent to their office (the Libraries do not offer home delivery).
+- Office delivery is available to eligible users (faculty, researchers and users who have requested a mobility accommodation) – look for the “MIT office address” option (the Libraries do not offer home delivery).

 - Coming soon: lockers